 There is considerable cross over between Principle 1 and Principle 3.
 Principle 3 seeks to capture the apparatus and processes of management.
 There are some important characteristics of good management that are not contained in the MSC Principle 3, but which should none the less be part of the management consideration.
 In particular notions of capacity and profitability are not explicitly mentioned.
 Fisheries with excess capacity or fisheries that are not profitable are less likely to succeed and less likely to engender a sense of stewardship.
-The notion of profitability is not inviting excess, but is related to economic sustainability.
-It should ensure that whilst possibly seeking to maximise the number of fishers sustainably engaged in the fishery, this is not to the detriment of all.
-Other characteristics of successful management in Principle 3 are:
+The notion of profitability is not inviting excess, and is not limitless, but should rather be about ensuring that whilst seeking to maximise the number of fishers sustainably engaged in the fishery, this is not to the detriment of all.
+Other characteristics of successful management in principle 3 are:

-Appropriate jurisdiction to stock management scale.
+Appropriate jurisdiction to stock management scale